 I’ve noticed a trend.
 In urban areas, many companies are savvy about the power of local SEO strategy.
 Most industries have at least 3 companies that stand out in their search engine optimization.

 But in more rural areas, something entirely different is happening.
-The top three companies that show up for most industries and trades — ‘plumber near me,’ for example — show up almost by chance.
+The top three companies that show up for most industries and trades — ‘electrician near me,’ for example — show up almost by chance.
 Some of them don’t have websites.
 There are no Google reviews.
 People have to resort to asking Facebook groups for recommendations because their online searches are fruitless.

 This coincides with another trend.
 With the increase in working-from-home, people are fleeing cities for more suburban and rural living.
 That means more Google searches for plumbers, electricians, interior design, home remodelers, car repair, and every other service one needs when new in town.